Efficient measure of information backflow with a quasistochastic process: Acknowledgements

-{\it Acknowledgements.}---We thank Dagomir Kaszlikowski and Lim Zi Yao for discussions.
-This project was supported by the Ministry of Education, Singapore, under its Academic Research Fund Programme (RG154/24).
-K.O. was supported by grants from the National Research Foundation, Singapore and A*STAR under its Quantum Engineering Programme 2.0 (NRF2021-QEP2-02-P07) and the Singapore Ministry of Education Academic Research Fund (T2EP50222-0038).
+We thank Dagomir Kaszlikowski and Lim Zi Yao for discussions.
+This work was supported by the Ministry of Education, Singapore, under its Academic Research Fund Programme (Grant No. RG154/24).
+K.O. was supported by grants from the National Research Foundation, Singapore and A*STAR under its Quantum Engineering Programme 2.0 (Grant No. NRF2021-QEP2-02-P07) and the Singapore Ministry of Education Academic Research Fund (Grant No. MOE-T2EP50222-0017).